Bachelor of Science in Business Administration

 - MKTG 221 - Principles of Marketing

-A maximum of 30 credits in courses offered by the School of Business may be taken by non-business students.
+A maximum of 30 credits in courses offered by the College of Business may be taken by non-business students.
 Satisfaction of this minor fulfills all foundation requirements for the Alfred University MBA.

 Completion of the 4+1 undergraduate coursework does not automatically admit a student into the MBA program.